How does EdAid's Deferred Payment Plan in the UK work?

 How much will I pay?

-The amount you will pay each month will be determined by your income, with payments set at 10% of total pre-tax monthly income, if and only when earning the equivalent of £1,666.67 per month.
-The total amount you will pay will vary based upon your earnings and the time it will take for your to pay your tuition plus any applicable interest charges.
+The amount you will pay each month will be determined by your income, with payments set at 10% of total pre-tax monthly income, if and only when earning £1,666.67 per month or more.
+The total amount you will pay will vary based upon your earnings and the time it will take for you to pay your tuition plus any applicable inflation charges.
 Further information on the cost of credit can be found via EdAid.

 When do payments begin?

-After you leave Flatiron School, you have a three month grace period before entering repayment.
-Then, payments begin once you start earning the equivalent of £1,666.67 per month, annualised to £20,000 per year in total pre-tax income.
+After you graduate Flatiron School, you have a three month grace period before entering repayment.
+Then, payments begin once you start earning £1,666.67 per month or more, annualised to £20,000 per year in total pre-tax income.
+If you leave the program without graduating, repayment will begin immediately with no grace period.